axew3/phpBB-image-attachments-rotation/README.md

 <style> .... </style>
    ... ... ...

- It do not contain the starting <body><head> tags, and you do not have to add them.
+ It do not contain the starting 'body' and 'head' tags, and you do not have to add them.

 #### If you edit the file rotate_popup.html, respect his elements DOM assets.